Scille/parsec-cloud/docs/hosting/deployment/index.rst

   The token doesn't have to be a valid hexadecimal value: any string with enough entropy can be used.

+  On top of the administration token, ``gen-admin-token.sh`` also generates `FAKE_ACCOUNT_PASSWORD_ALGORITHM_SEED` which is a secret used to make unpredictable the password algorithm configuration returned for non-existing accounts.

 Database configuration
 ^^^^^^^^^^^^^^^^^^^^^^